iOSGeekster/Oelspil/Pods/iRate/README.md

     - (BOOL)iRateShouldShouldPromptForRating;

 This method is called immediately before the rating prompt is displayed to the user.
-You can use this method to block the standard prompt alert and display the rating prompt in a different way, or bypass it altogether.
+You can use this method to implement custom prompt logic.
+You can also use this method to block the standard prompt alert and display the rating prompt in a different way, or bypass it altogether.

+    - (void)iRateDidPromptForRating;

+This method is called immediately before the rating prompt is displayed.
+This is useful if you use analytics to track what percentage of users see the prompt and then go to the app store.
+This can help you fine tune the circumstances around when/how you show the prompt.

     - (void)iRateUserDidAttemptToRateApp;